Xunnamius/strongbox-switchcrypt/README.md

 ## Things to Address

 - Byte order is assumed to be **little endian**.
 Might have to an implement endian conversion layer touching `io.c` and `crypto.c`, perhaps using the standard functions, if this becomes an issue.
+- Merkle Tree implementation has a hard upper limit (compiled) to the number of leaves and tree node levels

 ## Dependencies